Calgary Stampede Animal Care Practices

 - All animals on Stampede Park are inspected by an official Stampede veterinarian at least once per day.

-- Horses and cattle in competitive events such as Draft Horse Pulls and Steer Classic are subject to drug testing to screen for the presence of drugs and/or chemicals, including performance enhancers or painkillers.
+- Horses and cattle in competitive events such as Heavy Horse Pull and Junior Steer Classic are subject to drug testing to screen for the presence of drugs and/or chemicals, including performance enhancers or painkillers.

 - The overarching intent of our agriculture-related rules, regulations and procedures are to: